 Getting an infection after surgery is not common, but you can help prevent infection by:

-- Taking a shower the night before surgery and wash your body with soap and water.
+- Taking a shower the night before surgery and washing your body with soap and water.

 - On the second day after surgery, make sure to shower and clean the incision with soap and water.
-Pat dry, do not rub the incision.
+Pat dry and do not rub the incision.
 Do this every day, or at least every other day, to keep the incision site clean.

 - Always wash your hands before and after touching the incision or changing the dressing.